egbuniwecemeka/alx-low_level_programming/simple_shell/README.md

 All your header files should be include guarded
 Use system calls only when you need to (why?)
 Write a README with the description of your project You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.

-Format, see Docker
+Exercises
+0. getppid
+Write a program that prints the PID of the parent process.
+Run your program several times within the same shell.
+It should be the same.
+Does echo $$ print the same value?
+Why?